pawsong/regl-glslify-webpack-example/README.md

 [Demo](https://pawsong.github.io/regl-glslify-webpack-example/)

-If you want an example using browserify, Check out this repo: [pawsong/regl-glslify-example](https://github.com/pawsong/regl-glslify-example)
+If you want an example using browserify, check out this repo: [pawsong/regl-glslify-example](https://github.com/pawsong/regl-glslify-example)

 ## Install